 Pharmacologic ClassificationsMonoclonal Antibody

-Obinutuzumab injection is used together with other medicines to treat chronic lymphocytic leukemia (CLL) and follicular lymphoma, which are cancers of the blood.
+Obinutuzumab injection is also used together with bendamustine to treat follicular lymphoma after other medicines (eg, rituximab) did not work well.
+It is also used to treat patients who previously had untreated stage II bulky, III or IV follicular lymphoma and are at least having partial temporary recovery (remission) from their cancer.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Obinutuzumab is an antineoplastic agent (cancer medicine).

 This medicine is to be given only by or under the direct supervision of your doctor.